John G. White (biologist): Research and career

 After working at the Laboratory of Molecular Biology, White moved to the University of Wisconsin–Madison in 1993.
 White's research investigates cell division in the nematode Caenorhabditis elegans.
 With collaborators Sydney Brenner, John Sulston and others, White co-developed confocal microscopy and mapped the complete nervous system of Caenorhabditis elegans, consisting of 302 neurons and over 7000 synapses.
 The study was published in 1986 by the Philosophical Transactions of the Royal Society, and is considered to be the first work in the emerging field of connectomes.
 More recently his research used:

 White identified the first gene with a demonstrated role in determining synaptic specificity.
 He studied the role of cell–cell interaction in determining the lineage pattern, stimulating a wide field of research.
 In more recent work, White and his co-workers partially confirmed his earlier model of cytokinesis; they discovered genes controlling cytokinesis and found features previously thought specific to plant cell division.
 Recognising the potentialities of laser-scanning confocal microscopy, White built a prototype microscope: with Brad Amos he developed this into a commercially produced instrument now widely used.
 His former doctoral students include Richard Durbin, other notable former students include Ahna Skop, Julie Ahringer and Tony Hyman.

 Awards and honours

 White was the recipient of the Mullard Award in 1994.
 He was elected a member of the European Molecular Biology Organization (EMBO) in 1994 and a Fellow of the Royal Society (FRS) in 2005.
+In 2026 he was awarded the Wiley Prize in Biomedical Sciences.

 The Center for Quantitative Cell Imaging at the University of Wisconsin-Madison hosts a biennial seminar series named in honor of John White.
 Featured speakers have included: